C Market – Commodity Market

 The quality standards for coffee are pretty simple: the beans need to be from the Arabica variety, they have to be green (unroasted), they have to come from coffee farms in one of the twenty coffee-producing countries are predefined, and the coffee exchange needs to take place in one of eight licensed warehouses globally.

-If a pound of coffee meets these quality standards, it can be traded on the C Market, and its value is considered the same as all other pounds of coffee that have also met the criteria.
-The quality of the Market C.
+If a pound of coffee meets these quality standards, it can be traded on the C Market, and its value is considered the same as all other pounds of coffee that have also met the criteria—the quality of the Market C.

 How is coffee traded on the Commodity market?